East Germany men's national basketball team: History

 After the Second World War, two German national basketball teams were in existence.
 The East Germany national team joined FIBA as members in 1952.
 They wouldn't enter their first international tournament until the EuroBasket 1959, where they finished 14th.

 At the EuroBasket 1961 in Belgrade, East Germany finished 12th out of the 19 teams, four spots ahead of West Germany.
 Overall, the national basketball team of East Germany had its biggest success at the EuroBasket 1963 in Wrocław.
 After four victories and three losses in the preliminary round, East Germany went as the third seed (behind the tournament winner Soviet Union and silver medalist Poland) in Group B. Since only the first two places advanced to the semi-finals, East Germany played against Belgium and Bulgaria in the classification round.
 After beating Belgium 81–35, East Germany lost to Bulgaria 62–77.
 According to many experts, East Germany was one of the biggest surprises of the tournament.

 At the EuroBasket 1965 in Moscow/Tbilisi, the East German team could not repeat its impressive performance two years earlier.
 However, it outperformed its West German competitors by four spots and finished 10th out of the 16 teams.
 East Germany competed in its last EuroBasket in 1967, hosted in Helsinki/Tampere.
 They eventually finished out the event in 14th place.

 After failing at EuroBasket a year prior, East Germany entered qualification for the 1968 Summer Olympics.
 It was then they defeated West Germany for the second time, though they missed out on qualifying.
 Despite the lack of popularity of basketball in East Germany, it took the West German national team until 1973 to earn its first victory over the East Germans, who displayed disciplined playing styles.
 However, even after East Germany exhibited some solid performances at European basketball competitions, the national team never qualified for the World Cup or Summer Olympics.

 Its demise

 In 1969, the Socialist Unity Party of Germany decided to shift its focus towards sports that were most likely to win medals, and earn points at international competitions.
 Since basketball is a team sport, where in contrast to individual sports, the whole team can only win a single Olympic medal; it lost considerable government support.
-Eventually, the SED banned its basketball players from traveling to non-socialist countries, and immensely limited the sponsorship and promotion of talents.
+Eventually, the SED and Stasi leader Erich Mielke banned East German basketball players from traveling to non-socialist countries, and immensely limited the sponsorship and promotion of talents.
 This ultimately led to the end of East Germany's international basketball existence, which ceded completely after 1973, although the federation would continue to be recognised by FIBA as a full member, until reunification in 1990.